uraikus/scriptleaf/README.md

 let newNote = newNoteTemplate(1200, 'INFO: Everything accomplished at this time.', 'PT') createElement(newNote, eventsLog)
 ```

+***Misc.
+Notes***
-Elements without a tagName will default to a 'div.'
+* Elements without a tagName will default to a 'div.'
-Strings in the "children" array will become textNodes.
+* Strings in the "children" array will become textNodes.
+* When using "createElement" or template objects, you can use the "parentElement" attribute in the object as a querySelector:String or a DOM Element to append to a particular element.

 Checkout: [Hello Scriptleaf Glitch Project](https://glitch.com/edit/#!/hello-scriptleaf)